Your draw process

 Entry list hashing

-Your entry must be fingerprinted before the draw starts.
+Your entry list must be fingerprinted before the draw starts.
 A SHA-256 hash is embedded in the certificate.
 If the entry list is ever changed by anyone – even a single letter, for any reason – the hash no longer matches and your draw was tampered with.
 Provably.

 Verifiable randomness